syncfusion-content/maui-docs/MAUI/CheckBox/Getting-Started.md

 ![.NET MAUI CheckBox](Images/Getting-Started/selectalltoppings.png)

-Find the complete getting started sample of the .NET MAUI CheckBox from this [link.](https://github.com/SyncfusionExamples/maui-checkbox-samples)
+You can find the complete getting started sample of the .NET MAUI CheckBox from this [link.](https://github.com/SyncfusionExamples/maui-checkbox-samples)